erickbressani/SpecificaThor/README.md

 }
 ```

-If you want to have an error message if the specification rule is expecting *false*.
-When using the specification chain methods: "IsNot()", "AndIsNot()", "OrIsNot()".
-Implement this Interface to build your error message.
+If you want to have an error message if the specification rule is expecting *false*, when using the specification chain methods: "IsNot()", "AndIsNot()", "OrIsNot()".
+Then implement this Interface to build your error message.

 ```
 public interface IHasErrorMessageWhenExpectingFalse<TContract>